tidyverse/tidyverse.org/content/blog/withr-3-0-0/index.md

 ## Cleaning up resources with base R and with withr

-Traditionally, resource cleanups in R is done with [`base::on.exit()`](https://rdrr.io/r/base/on.exit.html).
+Traditionally, resource cleanup in R is done with [`base::on.exit()`](https://rdrr.io/r/base/on.exit.html).
 Cleaning up in the on-exit hook ensures that the cleanup happens both in the normal case, when the code has finished running without error, and in the error case, when something went wrong and execution is interrupted.

 [`on.exit()`](https://rdrr.io/r/base/on.exit.html) is meant to be used inside functions but it also works within [`local()`](https://rdrr.io/r/base/eval.html), which we'll use here for our examples: